Denise Brown (UN official)

-Denise Brown is a Canadian Senior UN official who was Head of the United Nations in Ukraine.
-She was appointed to this position on 28 July 2022.
+Denise Brown is a Canadian Senior UN official.
+She was Head of the United Nations in Ukraine and in the Central African Republic.
+She currently (2025) serves as Head of the United Nations in Sudan.

 Prior to this appointment, she served as Deputy Special Representative of the Secretary-General (DSRSG), Humanitarian Coordinator and Resident Coordinator in the Central African Republic.

 Career

 She began her career in the with non-governmental organizations in Cambodia and Haiti, working in the social sector.